2011 San Antonio mayoral election

 On May 14, 2011, the city of San Antonio, Texas held an election to choose who would serve as Mayor of San Antonio for a two-year term to expire in 2013.
 Julian Castro, the incumbent Mayor, was re-elected with over 81% of the vote, earning a second term.
+The election was officially nonpartisan as prescribed by Texas law.

 Background

 Julian Castro, who was first elected mayor in the 2009 mayoral election, opted to seek re-election as mayor.
 The three main challengers that challenged him in 2009 (Trish DeBerry-Mejia, Diane Cibrian and Sheila McNeil), opted not to seek a re-match, and at the closing of the filing period, faced only four challengers.